 On 1st January 2010, PT Bank of India Indonesia Tbk started implementation of the New Accounting Policy i.e. PSAK 50 & 55 which is similar to the International Accounting Standards IAS 32 & 39 according to which the financial asset must be presented at the fair value.
-During the implementation of PSAK 50 & 55, Bank Indonesia issued the guidelines that if the Bank does not maintain historical loss data, during the transition period i.e. until the year 2011, it can compute the financial asset impaired as described above.

-C. Bank of India (Tanzania) Ltd & Bank of India (New Zealand) Ltd (Subsidiaries)
+C. Bank of India (Tanzania) Ltd, Bank of India(New Zealand) Ltd (Subsidiaries) and Bank Of India Uganda